Primary care of the adult with intellectual and developmental disabilities

-Intellectual disability affects 0.6 to 2.5 percent of people in the United Kingdom and the United States [1,2].
-People with intellectual disability are living longer than in the past and most are living in the community rather than in institutional settings.
-Patients with Down's syndrome live, on average, twice as long as they did 25 years ago .
-Thus, the adult primary care clinician will be providing healthcare for increasing numbers of patients with intellectual disability and cognitive impairment.
+ID affects 0.6 to 2.5 percent of people in the United Kingdom and the United States [1,2].
+People with ID are living longer than in the past and most are living in the community rather than in institutional settings.
+Patients with Down syndrome live, on average, twice as long as they did 25 years ago .
+Thus, the adult primary care clinician will be providing health care for increasing numbers of patients with ID and cognitive impairment.

-Unfortunately, disparity exists in health services provided to those with intellectual disability, when compared to the general population [1,4].
+Unfortunately, disparity exists in health services provided to those with ID, when compared with the general population [1,4].
 Patients with ID are less likely to receive adequate medical care than the general population, despite their increased burden of chronic health problems [4,5].
 Patients with ID have shortened life expectancy (ranging from 13 to 20 years shorter), increased numbers of medical problems, and decreased rates of recommended preventive health interventions.
 These issues can be attributed to multiple factors [2,5]:

 ●Genetic factors that result in both ID and a greater burden of somatic health problems